scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 `query` is an execution of a contract on the node of the query sender.

-- It Cannot affect transactions on-chain.
+- It doesn't affect transactions on-chain.
 - It has a read-only access to the storage (state) of the contract.
 - The fact that `query` was invoked is known only to the executing node.
 And to whoever monitors your internet traffic, in case the executing node is on your local machine.
 - Queries are metered by gas but don't incur fees.
 The executing node decides its gas limit for queries.